Team (American band)

-TEAM* is an American indie rock band from Dallas, TX formed by sole members Caleb Turman and Rico Andradi in May 2013.
-In August 2013, The band released "Am I Alive", with a lineup consisting of Caleb Turman, Rico Andradi, Bryan Donahue, and Jay Vilardi.
-The band has independently released a Self-titled EP through Andradi's label (Field Day Records) worldwide in December 2013.
-In October 2014 they released their debut full-length titled Good Morning, Bad Day through Nashville record label South By Sea.
+TEAM* is an American indie rock band from Dallas, Texas, formed by sole members Caleb Turman and Rico Andradi in May 2013.
+In August 2013, The band released "Am I Alive", with a line-up consisting of Caleb Turman, Rico Andradi, Bryan Donahue, and Jay Vilardi.
+The band has independently released a self-titled EP through Andradi's label (Field Day Records) worldwide in December 2013.
+In October 2014, they released their debut album, Good Morning, Bad Day, through Nashville record label South By Sea.